hairizuanbinnoorazman/blog/content/posts/20200309_tryingKnativeFromScratch.md

 Also, since we are going to have the gce instance to contact the various google cloud platform to create the relevant volumes/load balancers, it is important that we state that the instance should have more permissions.
 For more granular control, you can follow the blog post stated above, but for simplicity sake, we would just set the instance to have full api access.

+So to summarize, we need to to do following manual steps on google cloud console gui:

+- Create nodeports firewall rule
+- Create kube-api firewall rule
+- Create VM with firewall rule configured AND have all access to Google APIs

 Here are some additional references when trying to get a kubernetes cluster up in gce vms.

 References: https://medium.com/@stephane.beuret/kubeadm-on-gce-14df27d67bf5